Br. Francis Blouin Global Scholars Program

 Walsh University's third President, Br.
-Francis Blouin exemplifies servant-leadership and global service.
+Francis Blouin exemplified servant-leadership and global service.
 During his presidency, Br.
 Francis was responsible for bringing four Nobel Peace Prize winners to campus with the most notable being Mother Teresa.
-Since retiring as Walsh's president in 1992, Br.
-Francis has spent the majority of this time in Africa serving as the coordinator of the Kisubi Brothers University Centre, in Kisubi, Africa and participating in countless initiatives to bring higher education to the people of Africa.
+After retiring as Walsh's president in 1992, Br.
+Francis spent the majority of this time in Africa serving as the coordinator of the Kisubi Brothers University Centre, in Kisubi, Africa and participating in countless initiatives to bring higher education to the people of Africa.
 In January 2017, Br.
 Francis passed away from complications due to ALS.
 However, his memory and his legacy live on through Walsh University and its students.

 For more information about the Walsh University Br.
 Francis Blouin Global Scholars Program contact:

 Assistant Dean of Experiential Learning